Mkrefting/all-in/README.md

 * Zoom API
 * Google Web Speach API (for speech recognition)
 * OpenCV

-#### Why: making a standalone web app allows us to test/improve it, as if acting as an add-on to popular video conferencing services

-#### End goal: integrate with current video streaming services (e.g. Zoom)

 ### Our resources to continue development:
 * [https://rapidapi.com/]